Institute for Clinical and Translational Research (ICTR) Librarian - (200000U6)

 Demonstrated ability to work independently and in a team environment.

-Experience with tools such as Tableau, D3.js, R, and Python.
+Experience with tools such as Tableau, D3.js, R, Python, or REDCap.

 Experience in an academic, research, or health sciences library.